EMBRYOPSIDA Pirani & Prado

 HYDATELLACEAE U. Hamann, nom. cons.
 Back to Nymphaeales

-(Plant annual), growth sympodial, rhizome short, erect; chemistry?; mycorrhizae 0; vessels 0; cuticular waxes 0; leaves linear, with a single vein, margins entire; plant monoecious; inflorescence axillary, scapose (sessile), capitate, with involucral bracts; P 0; staminate flowers: A 1, filaments long, slender; endothecium 0; tapetal cells?; pollen with spinules; carpellate flowers: pedicel articulated; G 1, three vascular bundles equidistant (2, 1), stigma penicillate, of rows of plump cells; ovule 1/carpel, pendulous, anatropous, apotropous, micropyle bistomal, parietal tissue ca 2 cells across (?0), nucellar cap +/0; (two embryo sacs developing); fruit splitting into three valves, or achenial; apart from exotesta, other layers ± collapsed, tanniniferous; embryo barely differentiated; n = ?; seedling - see below.
+(Plant annual), growth sympodial, rhizome short, erect; chemistry?; mycorrhizae 0; root stele monarch; cuticular waxes 0; leaves linear, with a single vein, margins entire; plant monoecious; inflorescence axillary, scapose (sessile), capitate, with involucral bracts; flowers very small, monosymmetric by reduction [necessarily so]; P 0; staminate flowers: A 1, filaments long, slender; endothecium 0; tapetal cells?; pollen with spinules; carpellate flowers: pedicel articulated; G 1, three vascular bundles equidistant (2, 1), stigma penicillate, of rows of plump cells; ovule pendulous, anatropous, apotropous, micropyle bistomal, parietal tissue ca 2 cells across (?0), nucellar cap +/0; (two embryo sacs developing); fruit splitting into three valves, or achenial; apart from exotesta, other layers ± collapsed, tanniniferous; embryo barely differentiated, suspensor unicellular; n = ?; seedling - see below.

 1[list]/10.
 India, New Zealand and Australia (map: from Cooke 1987; FloraBase 2004).